Aristidis13/mywebsite/README.md

 :---: | :---:
 _data.js_  | Contains the content I render to the visitor.
-_canvas.js_ | Contains all the code I used for the canvas animations _react.js_ | Every Component I created for the website.
+_canvas.js_ | Contains all the code I used for the canvas animations _react.js_ | Every Reusable Component

+The rest of the files inside thr individual folders are the components that are used in the project.